What to Expect

 Despite that, it remains virtually anonymous, even within Brazil.

-Part of that anonymity comes from the fact that Brazil itself is dramatically under-visited, receiving far fewer international visitors—just six million in 2023—than you might expect for a country of its size and richness.
-Even within that context, the Espinhaço is an outlier.
-Far from the country’s major cities and coastline, the range has always required a journey simply to reach, let alone to explore.
+Even within that context, the Espinhaço remains an outlier.
+Far from the country’s major cities and coastline, the range has always required a journey simply to reach, let alone explore.

 Take it from us: attempting to count the waterfalls of the Espinhaço is an exercise in futility.